 Risks using this approach

-- You could struggle getting your client to deviate from the original designs
+- You could struggle to get your client to deviate from the original designs

 - Could potentially create confusion with the internal team